 - Applications are to be submitted using the online application by 12:00 noon EST on May 31, 2019.
 Please note that only responses to the required questions will be reviewed; additional materials and attachments are not permitted.
 For team-based ideas, all team members must meet eligibility requirements indicated above.
 All team members contact information should be listed on one application form.

 - The Innovation Institute is not responsible for technical problems resulting in submissions not being received.

 - Entries will be reviewed by a panel of judges on the basis of innovation, feasibility, market potential and student motivation/dedication.

-- Finalists will be notified by Friday, June 29, 2018.
-All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase to be held in October 2018.
+- Finalists will be notified by Friday, June 28, 2019.
+All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase to be held October 16, 2019.
 Finalists will also participate in business and presentation development workshops.